elite-se/plantestic-team-2/README.md

 - Descriptions (e.g. annotations on messages) may not contain ':', '...' or '==', unless those characters are escaped using double quotation marks ('"')
 - inline HTML in notes is not support
 - Multiline ref/title/note syntax of the form 'ref ... end ref' is not supported, please use \n to create multiline content
+- Multiline skinparam using '{}' is not supported, please use multiple individual skinparam lines

 # Usage